Behaviour & Emotions

 Parenting Place family reset

-But how do we make the most of this moment – a new calendar, new routines, new expectations?
 How do we get out of any sticky ruts we might have found ourselves in?
-This is a perfect time for a family reset.
+It could be time for a family reset.
 A family reset is worth considering at this time of year because identifying what you want to change or leave behind works along the same lines as this whakataukī (proverb) –

 Ka mua, ka muri – To look forward we have to look back (walking backwards into the future)